30 Oct Helping kids deal with scary things

 How much do you protect your child from seeing scary things?
 Parents all have different approaches if their child is scared easily.
 We should, of course, use our own judgement on how we protect our children.
-After all, all kids are different and we are the ones who know them best.
+After all, all kids are different and their parents are the ones who know them best.

 Being afraid from time to time is an important part of a child’s development.
 If we protect kids from seeing scary things they might start to believe that there are many things to be scared of.
 It’s possible they might develop weaknesses in dealing with negative emotions.

 I’ve seen parents avoid certain streets when trick or treating to protect their kids from seeing dramatic house decorations.
 Avoidance of harmless decorations could send a message to them that these things are a real cause for concern and that your children are too fragile to deal with the world.
 They may grow up thinking they are unable to face their fears.
 If your child is scared to go to school on the first day, do you let them stay home?
 There are times when we have to help them stand up to their fears and build resilience.

 Some parents believe kids movies are way too scary for the little people they are aimed at.
 As I mentioned above, different kids can tolerate different levels of scariness.
 Shocking kids with stories is not a new concept.
 Our most beloved children’s authors thought up some very scary characters and situations.
 From the Big Bad Wolf to The Grand High Witch to Lord Voldemort – these characters and stories are created to challenge young minds and teach them how to deal with unsettling emotions.
 Many of the older fairytales were written to teach children morals and how to avoid real-life dangers like walking off with strangers!
 The discomfort caused by reading these stories does make a happy ending more enjoyable.
 See our previous blog post about why fairy tales are so scary.